iodigital-com/io-technology/data/blog/progressively-enhance-handling-your-forms-with-react-js-server-actions.md

 }
 ```

 Oh no!
 Our page is now fully reliant on client-side JavaScript.
 This is how quickly these things sneak in.
 So what if we can pass a server-side React.js function to the form to handle the actual form POST request?
-First we crea
+First, we crea

 ```jsx
 // page.js